jedgodsey/roostergrin/README.md

 You can view the hosted version of this project at https://main.d2rr0g4gs0wgxn.amplifyapp.com/

+## Please be careful deleting/editing with the CMS as it is REAL!

 Due to interview commitments with other companies, I unfortunately wasn't able to start work on this project until this last weekend.
 This meant that a lot of things had to get left on the table.
 What I missed out on:

 • I created a functioning auth module, but ran out of time to get it plugged in.